mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 | 9 | 86%–95% Almost entirely water |
 | 10 | (A) 96%–100% Waterworld |

-POPULATION The Population code measures the planet’s intelligent population.
+POPULATION The Population code measures the planet's intelligent population.
 The Population code can be generalised as the number of zeroes following a one, so Population 6 indicates a population in the millions (1,000,000).

 Population is generated with 2D–2.
 However, the referee may like to introduce extremely high population worlds (Population B or C) at their discretion.